ShamanArena/JavaProjects/README.md

 # JavaProjects
 JavaProjects
 # Welcome!
-This my first study Computer language.
+This is my first studying Computer language.
 I choose Java because I am a Minecraft player.
 In the future, I will study C++ and C#.
 Hope I can keep and work out my first project ;)
 # How to learn